Scripture: Luke 2:15-20 (alternate readings from: Matthew 1:1-25; Luke 2:1-14; John 1:1-5,9-14)

 1 The LORD reigns; let the earth rejoice;

-many coast lands be glad!
+let the many coast lands be glad!

 2 Clouds and thick darkness are round about him; righteousness and justice are the foundation of his throne.